peripheryapp/periphery/README.md

 The guided setup is only intended for introductory purposes, once you are familiar with Periphery you can try some more advanced options, all of which can be seen with `periphery help scan`.

 To get the most from Periphery, it’s important to understand how it works.
 Periphery first builds your project; it does this to generate the “index store”.
 The index store contains detailed information about the declarations (class, struct, func, etc.) in your project and their references to other declarations.
 Using this store, Periphery builds an in-memory graph of the relational structure of your project, supplementing it with additional information obtained by parsing each source file.
-Next, the graph is mutated to make it more suitable for detecting unused code, e.g. marking your project’s entry points.
+Next, the graph is mutated to make it more suitable for detecting unused code, e.g., marking your project’s entry points.
 Finally, the graph is traversed from its roots to identify unreferenced declarations.

 > **Tip**
 >